AliCo-Hash/CV/README.md

 <kbd>**Fast Learner**</kbd>

 In the course of the Maker-Mate project, I was able to wrap my head around MongoDB and Express within the first week without it being taught during the course.
 This meant that I was able to make good headway during the project allowing me to implement React towards the end of the first week.
-Whilst working at my previous job I was able to pick up the methodology to dispense a tailor made lens, in a day, enabling me to be the only person in the store that was capabale of dispensing this unique lens aside from the optometrist.
+Whilst working at my previous job I was able to pick up the methodology to dispense a tailor made lens, in a day, enabling me to be the only person in the store that was capable of dispensing this unique lens aside from the optometrist.

 <kbd>**Great Communicator**</kbd>